Answers to questionnaire submitted by Kristy Wittman Howell July 20, 2020

 At first, I really missed seeing my students face-to-face, and I struggled with that.
 Now that we're into summer, where I wouldn't typically see my students in a regular year, that's dulled a bit.
 But, since we have so many cases in the community, I worry about them and their health, obviously, and I'm profoundly concerned for what our Fall will bring as so many are on campus.

 Probably the most gratifying part of the work from home situation was that I did have the time and flexibility to do some things I'd missed.
 I could get up at 6, and without a commute, I was able to read, go for a run, shower, and prep for the day before my first call or meeting at 0830 or 0900.
 It was lovely to have the time and space for "life" in amongst all the work.
-I recognized early on how privileged I was to have that experience, and increased my donations to area food banks, restaurant workers' support funds, mental health/counseling funds, and intimate partner violence shelters.
+I recognized early on how privileged I was to have that experience, and increased my donations to area food banks, restaurant workers' support funds, mental health/counseling funds, and intimate partner violence shelters. - It has been an anxious time for everyone.
+What has inspired you or given you hope during this period?
+What are you most worried about or what have been your biggest stressors?
+What has been the most difficult thing for you personally about the crisis?

 As always, my students give me hope for the future.
 They're why I work in higher education.
 I have the great good fortune of not teaching in a traditional classroom sense but of supporting the work of an outstanding group of student leaders, so together we do a lot of one-on-one and small group work to advance conversations about campus sustainability initiatives.
 Working with them to shift all of that online during Earth Week last April was ... exhilarating.
 The shifting conversations on social justice have also given me a lot of hope.
 I'm currently doing a professional development series with student life leaders in which we're talking about issues of privilege, equity, race, and identity at our PWI, in our historically restricted community, a conversation that likely wouldn't have happened without the international protests surrounding police violence, Black Lives Matter, and commemoration/memory of confederate and colonizer symbols.
 Critical reevaluation of our carceral state, new scholarship on intersectional environmentalism and what sustainability - an inherently privileged area of study and practice - can and must do to address its blind spots also gives me much hope for the future of my field.
 In a practical sense, some of the virtual programming produced by NIU has also given me hope - the STEAM Cafe early during quarantine about managing working from home (with Suzanne Degges-White and the Ombuds office, along with a counselor) was incredibly useful.